 Volunteering for International Development from Australia (VIDA)

-The Program commenced in July 2005 and ended June 2010, after which it transitioned into the new Australian Volunteers for International Development (AVID) Program which Scope Global continues to manage.
-Under VIDA, Scope Global was responsible for all aspects of program management and deployed and supported 657 VIDA volunteers to 18 countries across the Asia Pacific region.
+Scope Global was responsible for all aspects of program management and deployed and supported 657 VIDA volunteers to 18 countries across the Asia-Pacific region.